ArcturusSky/holbertonschool-low_level_programming/variadic_functions/README.md

 /** Output: No input yet, it return just the Sum in 'return' */
 ```

-And then it's being used in any given code for any reason.
+And then your variadic functions is being used in any given code for any reason.

 *Example (part 3):*